ealush/vest-website/docs/writing_your_suite/including_and_excluding/skip_and_only_group.md

 ## Things to note when using these functions

 **only.group()**:
-When using `only.group`, other groups won't be tested - but top-level tests that aren't nested in any groups will.
-The reasoning is that the top-level space is a shared and will always be tested.
-If you want only your group to run, nest everything else under groups as well.

-If you combine `only.group` with `skip` if you skip a field inside a group that is included, that field will be excluded during this run regardless of its group membership.
+When using `only.group`, only tests within the targeted group will be run, all other tests will be skipped - even if they are specifically selected using `only`.

+It works like this:
+When applied to a suite, `only.group` filters out all possible tests to the tests that are within a certain group.
+When used in conjunction with `only`, these two filters have and `AND` relationship, meaning that the "onlied" fields will only be selected from within the targeted group.

 **skip.group()**

-If you combine `skip.group` with `only` your included field declared within the skipped group will be ignored.
+If you combine `skip.group` with `only` your included field declared within the skipped group will be skipped.